ChuanHong/Phase2DataRPackage/README.md

 ## Quality Control for Phase 2 Data

-The R library (`FourCePhase2Data`) in this repository contains functions that compare conduct quality control for the Phase 2 Data:
+The R library (`FourCePhase2Data`) in this repository contains functions that conduct quality control for the Phase 2 Data:
 1. **QC for Phase 2 patient-level data**.
 We will check if the summary statistics obtained from Phase 2 patient-level data is consistent with the aggreated results generated for Phase1.1.
 2. **QC for Phase 2 summary statistics**.
 We will check the following critera:
 + Demographics: